SATVIK202004/enitypewriter/README.md

 <br/>

-> **Wirelessly transmit text from your phone into any laptop editor — via QR code pairing, LAN-only communication, and native `SendInput()` keystroke simulation.
+> **Wirelessly stream text from your phone into any laptop editor — via QR code pairing, LAN-only communication, and native `SendInput()` keystroke simulation.
 No Bluetooth.
 No cables.
 No installs.
 Supports 15,000+ characters per send.
-Designed for legitimate developer productivity, learning, and accessibility workflows.**
+Designed for developers, researchers, and legitimate productivity workflows.**

 <br/>